-This page is kind of a catch-all for things I’ve written about this, my longest-running writing project, the one from which I’ve been distracted many times, but to which I keep returning.
+This page is a catch-all for things I’ve written about this, my longest-running writing project, the one from which I’ve been distracted many times, but to which I keep returning.
 I’ll keep this page updated with links to everything of mine that’s published anywhere about the project.
 Eventually (hopefully) there will be some actual literary work, which I will announce here too.

 A journey down the Danube